 a.m. and 6:00 a.m., Eastern Standard Time; and (b) give Licensee at least 24 hours prior notice of all scheduled outages of Hosted Services (“Scheduled Downtime”).

 Data Backup.
-Party A will use commercially reasonable efforts to maintain regular data backups of Licensee Data; provided however, that Party A HAS NO OBLIGATION OR LIABILITY FOR ANY LOSS, ALTERATION, DESTRUCTION, DAMAGE, CORRUPTION OR RECOVERY OF LICENSEE DATA.
+Party A will use commercially reasonable efforts to maintain regular data backups of Licensee Data; provided however, that Party A shall use industry-standard measures to protect Licensee Data against loss, alteration, destruction, damage, or corruption, and Party A's liability for any failure to do so shall be subject to the limitations set forth in Section 13.

 Privacy.